hablapps/pairstrading/PostPairsTrading.md

 ## In the untamed realm of the market.

-The market has often been described as a stochastic (a term which essentially means random) process where prices fluctuate irregularly.
-However, amidst this apparent randomness, we observe that certain assets move in tandem due to their inherent relationships.
+The market has often been described as a **stochastic** (a term which essentially means random) **process** where prices fluctuate irregularly.
+However, amidst this apparent randomness, we observe that **certain assets move in tandem** due to their inherent relationships.
 For instance, it's logical to expect that if the prices of petrol rise, the prices of cars should also rise.
 This is because auto companies rely on petrol for their operations, indicating an interconnectedness between the two.
 Over the long run, they tend to follow similar trends, reflecting their underlying relationship.

-Is this described mathematically?
-Yes.
+Is this described mathematically? **Yes**:

 The concept we're referring to is **cointegration** (although there are other methods, we'll focus on this one).